afranckel/ProgrammingChallenge/README.md

 C:\Users\username\Documents> javac PasingBusinessCardsTest.java
 C:\Users\username\Documents> java ParsingBusinessCardsTest

-Running my solution through the command prompt on Mac OS X:
+Running my solution through Terminal on a Mac OS X:
 1. Download the zip file on GitHub by clicking "Clone and Download" then, "Download ZIP"
-2. Open the zip file and to access the files double click Programming Challenge-master ->src -> contacts and you should see BusinessCardParser.java, ContactInfo.java, and ParsingBusinessCardsTest.java
+2. Open the zip file and to access the files double click ProgrammingChallenge-master ->src -> contacts and you should see BusinessCardParser.java, ContactInfo.java, and ParsingBusinessCardsTest.java
 2. Inside each class delete "package contacts;"
 3. Open the Terminal Window